charleswangyanan/Dynamic-RGB-D-Inertial-Dataset/README.md

-# MSSD-SLAM-Dataset
+# Dynamic RGB-D Inertial SLAM-Dataset

-This repository provides the MSSD-SLAM dataset, which includes dynamic scenes captured using the RealSense D455 camera.
+This repository provides our self-collected dataset, which includes dynamic scenes captured using the RealSense D455 camera.
 The dataset is designed to support the evaluation and development of SLAM algorithms in dynamic environments.

 ## Dataset Description